makrai/notes/pustejovsky95-generative-lex.md

   * first introduced as a way of allowing operators such as negation and conjunction to change type according to what they modified or took as arguments (cf. Geach, 1968, Strachey, 1967)
-  * Rooth and Partee (1982) ...
-Klein and Sag (1985), and Chierchia (1984)
+  * Rooth and Partee (1982), Klein and Sag (1985), and Chierchia (1984)
-    developed the mechanism to allow an NP, or any expression, in general, to change its type
+    developed the mechanism to allow an NP, or any expression, to change type

 ### 7.1.1 Parametric Polymorphism and Type Shifting

 * Klein and Sag (1985) show how the "raised" and "non-raised" forms with _believe_, and Equi and non-Equi sentences with _prefer_ can be accounted for
 * meaning postulate 123
-* have been treated as ambiguous verbs ... in McCawley (1979) and Dowty (1979) concerning the complement types of the verb _want_ p124
+* have been treated as ambiguous verbs in McCawley (1979) and Dowty (1979) concerning the complement types of the verb _want_ p124

 ### 7.1.2 Subtype Coercion p128